Second block parameter of Pathname#glob to be relative path from self

 since many years, and I have no pro/con opinion about the suggestion itself.

-Updated by Dan0042 (Daniel DeLorme) 8 months ago
+Updated by Dan0042 (Daniel DeLorme) over 2 years ago

 What you want is this: